OfficialLambdax/_storageS-UDF/README.md

 The Assign/Eval Method.
 Functions that begin with _storageG are tied to this method.

 Pros
-- Very fast when writing or reading small and large Data sets.
+- Very fast when writing or reading small and large Data sets
 - The method does not get slower with the increase of storages

 Cons